 Retooled from the original, the Striker is great at inflicting damage across a wide area.
 Its special move, Fists of Havoc, lets you either repeatedly barrel down on enemies from above or come down once and then use your shoulder to charge through them.

-The Striker’s passive abilities are broken down into two sectors — Code of the Earthshaker and Code of the Juggernaut.
+The Striker’s passive abilities are broken down into three sectors — Code of the Earthshaker, Code of the Juggernaut, and Code of the Missile.
 The former includes an ability that lets you shoulder-ram enemies after sprinting.
 This collision creates a mild explosion as well.
 Code of the Juggernaut features defensive passive skills, which allow you to automatically regenerate health or reload your weapon after performing melee executions.

 Code of the Missile provides a slight variation on Striker, allowing you to slam down on a targeted area with a ball of arc energy.
 The tree path features skills that give you added perks for sliding, meleeing, and attacking while airborne.

-The final Titan subclass, the Sunbreaker, returns from The Taken King.
-The Sunbreaker focuses on inflicting burn damage.
+Premiering in The Taken King, The Sunbreaker focuses on inflicting burn damage.
 Its special ability, the Hammer of Sol, allows you to sling a barrage of fiery hammers at crowds of enemies.

-The Sunbreaker’s passive abilities come in two categories — Code of the Fire-Forged and Code of the Siegebreaker.
+The Sunbreaker’s passive abilities come in three categories — Code of the Fire-Forged, Code of the Siegebreaker, and Code of the Devastator.
 Sunbreaker Titans can melee while sprinting to throw a hammer at enemies with the former.
 The latter has neat abilities like “mortar blast.”
 Melee attacks will trigger an explosion and burn surrounding enemies.

 If you don’t feel like throwing your hammers, Code of the Devastator gives you the Burning Maul super.
 When activated, you’ll get two giant hammers that can attack rapidly or swing around to create fire tornadoes.